SMarzieh/SMarzieh/README.md

 An astrophysics graduate on the path to become a data scientist/data analyst.

-I am interested in using data to drive insights and make predicitions.
+I am interested in using data and scientific methods to drive insights and make predicitions.

 - 🔭 I’m currently working on a healthacare project to predict the persistency of drugs.
-- 🌱 I also learn about machine learning models, SQL fundamentals and Tableu.
+- 🌱 I am learning about SQL and tableue, and machine learning models which are necessary skills for a data scientist.
+-
 -  ⚡ Fun fact: I enjoy cooking, travelling and playing violin!😀
-- 😄 Pronouns: she/her/hers
+-

 📷 [instagram][instagram] **|**